 What’s the catch?

-There is always a catch, and in this case, there is actually a number of them.
-To run true dual ISP multihoming and BGP as a corporate you would need your own Provider Independent (PI) IP address space and you would need to apply for a unique BGP Autonomous System Number (ASN).
+There is always a catch, and in this case, several of them exist.
+To run true dual ISP multihoming and BGP as a corporate, you would need your own Provider Independent (PI) IP address space, and you would need to apply for a unique BGP Autonomous System Number (ASN).
 The AS Number is used to identify your site as a valid Internet location in the eyes of BGP.
-While applying for an ASN is not an onerous undertaking, it does place some significant responsibility squarely with you instead of the ISP.
-Deploying BGP effectively brings your organization one step closer to the Internet by making you responsible for advertising your own public IP address spaces and, thus, your routes.
-It also means that any operational mistakes you make will ripple through the entire Internet in spectacular fashion.
+While applying for an ASN is not arduous, it places some significant responsibility squarely with Wonyou instead of the ISP.
+Deploying BGP effectively brings your organization closer to the Internet by making you responsible for advertising your public IP address spaces and, thus, your routes.
+It also means that any operational mistakes you make will ripple through the entire Internet.

 Address space considerations

 Most large organizations that operate true multihoming already have their own Provider Independent address space.
-This is an address space that they requested directly from the local Internet registrar themselves some time ago before IP version 4 (IPv4) addresses started running out.
+They requested This address space directly from the local Internet registrar some time ago before IP version 4 (IPv4) addresses started running out.
 Today it is virtually impossible to be allocated a PI address space from the IPv4 pool.
-It is possible to run a multihomed scenario by using ISP provided IP address spaces, but the network configurations become considerably more complex and at some point start defeating the end goal of increasing resilience.
-In the real world, increased complexity seldom equates to improved resilience.
+It is possible to run a multihomed scenario using ISP-provided IP address spaces.
+Still, the network configurations become considerably more complex and start defeating the goal of increasing resilience.
+In the real world, increased complexity seldom equates to improved stability.

-A true BGP enabled multihoming deployment (often known as running defaults) will require hardware that is capable of storing IP routing tables of Internet scale.
-This is desirable as it protects the organization from an internal ISP failure, however, requires the routers on-site to be of a “carrier grade”, in other words, big and beefy.
-The Internet routing tables are the massive and vast amount of processing power and memory will be required to run defaults.
-It is possible to run in a reduced route mode where only local prefixes are stored on the routers, but given the effort and expense of deploying a full multihomed solution, compromise should not really be part of the conversation.
+A valid BGP-enabled multihoming deployment (often known as running defaults) will require hardware capable of storing IP routing tables of Internet-scale.
+This is desirable as it protects the organization from an internal ISP failure; however, it requires the routers on-site to be of a “carrier-grade,” in other words, big and beefy.
+The Internet routing tables are the massive and vast amount of processing power and memory required to run defaults.
+It is possible to run in a reduced route mode where only local prefixes are stored on the routers.
+Still, given the effort and expense of deploying a full multihomed solution, compromise should not be part of the conversation.